-Proposals to improve community-level capabilities and to increase application of already existing common norms and exploitable resources, such as EU regulations and NATO policies in countering hybrid threats, are also an important element of the COI’s work.
-The COI also aims to improve public-private and civil-military partnerships in countering hybrid threats.
+The goal is to stimulate innovative thinking among policymakers in the EU, NATO and Participating States in order to foster their awareness of hybrid threats as a new requirement for resilience.
+Attention is drawn to existing common norms and practicable resources, such as EU regulations and NATO policies in countering hybrid threats.
+The COI also aims to make recommendations on how public-private and civil-military partnerships can be improved in countering hybrid threats.

 The Vulnerabilities and Resilience COI has developed a pattern whereby national authorities are helped to conduct vulnerability assessments and practise countermeasures, while avoiding national sensitive information being compromised.
 The model is adaptable and repeatable.

 The need for this work is driven by the essential role of the critical interlinked services that feed and maintain the current way of life.
 Modern critical infrastructure serves as an effective instrument in the hands of hybrid threat actors.
 Functioning and reliable services provided by critical infrastructure are vital for the wellbeing of the whole society.

 As the economy is vital to every country for its survival and development, it also has many vulnerabilities for adversaries to exploit.
 COI V&R analyzes various hybrid threats in the economy from many angles, and assesses vulnerabilities and solutions for improved resilience.
 The global economic competition is addressed as an explanator of the ongoing hybrid conflict.

 The links between migration and hybrid threats remain a highly sensitive and divisive topic at the EU level, being a viable instrument for hybrid threat actors.
 The objective of the COI is to examine instrumentalized migration as a hybrid threat tool in the context of humanitarian law, and to study the roles and responsibilities of member states, as well as emergency and national sovereignty in international law.